 /data path inside of the container and bind the local port

 8080 to port

 docker run -it -v $(pwd):/data -p 8080:80 klokantech/tileserver-gl

 This will start a Node.js container with tileserver-gl on your computer.

 http://localhost:8080 to check the TileServer GL GUI.

-In the Styles section of the TileServer you will see the preconfigured styles to render raster tiles from the vector tiles in the Data section.
-You can check out the styles either using Leaflet and raster tiles (Raster) or Mapbox GL and vector tiles (Vector).
-You even get a WMTS endpoint for each of the tiles.
+In the Styles section of the TileServer, you can see the preconfigured styles for rendering raster tiles from the vector tiles in the Data section.
+You can check out the styles either by using Leaflet to see raster tiles (Raster) or Mapbox GL for vector tiles (Vector).
+Moreover, you get a WMTS endpoint for each of the tiles.

-Read up on the main documentation for TileServer GL for more advanced configurations or special needs.
+Read up on the main documentation for TileServer GL for advanced configurations or special settings.